yaryu2/ErrorCorrection/README.md

 number of elements in the field.
 For a field of 256 elements (an 8-bit field), the size of the largest look-up table is 256 * 256 * 32 bits == 2 MiB.
 For a 9-bit field of 512 elements, the size of the look-up table is 8 MiB.

+This library does provide a set of stream-based adapters, allowing users to read and write normal files as standard streams.